DataFestUofT/submit-project-caramel-macchiato/team_submission.md

 Name: Shiyuan Cao  Email: adam.cao@mail.utoronto.ca

-A slide deck was created, and is available on https://public.tableau.com/profile/eric.zhu8482?fbclid=IwAR15tAlKcueNDbk4YR8sxx3HaM6fsHmvismLNiZec0nkQxIOJUnv-zVWVZc#!/vizhome/CaramelMachiattoDatafestSubmission/Canadianfoodpricesduringcovid
+A tableau dashboard was created (permission was given by Prof. Bolton over Slack personal messages to Eric), and is available on https://public.tableau.com/profile/eric.zhu8482?fbclid=IwAR15tAlKcueNDbk4YR8sxx3HaM6fsHmvismLNiZec0nkQxIOJUnv-zVWVZc#!/vizhome/CaramelMachiattoDatafestSubmission/Canadianfoodpricesduringcovid

 A write-up was created, and is available in the file /Write up.